White Sox vs. Brewers Player Props Betting Odds

 MLB Props Today: Milwaukee Brewers

-- The Brewers will send Brandon Woodruff (1-1) to the mound for his fourth start this season.
+- Freddy Peralta (8-8) will take to the mound for the Brewers and make his 23rd start of the season.

-- Woodruff will look to finish five or more innings for the fourth start in a row.

 |Opponent